Bicycling Street Smarts, CyclingSavvy Edition

-Comment: There is no law in California limiting the number of bicyclists who may ride side-by-side in a traffic lane.
+Comment: Despite what some people believe, there is no law in California limiting the number of bicyclists who may ride side-by-side in a traffic lane.
 Riding double is often safer and a shorter group of cyclists is easier for motorists to pass (see Chapter 6).
 Bicyclists in a group are, however, subject to the laws concerning Roadway Position and Bike Lanes presented above.
 Bicyclists are therefore legally required to ride single file (a) in a lane that is wide enough for a single rider to share safely side-by-side with a motor vehicle, or (b) when a usable bike lane is available and none of the exceptions to CVC 21202 or CVC 21208, respectively, apply.
 Group riding is covered in Chapter 6.

 [CVC 21656] On a two-lane highway where passing is unsafe because of traffic in the opposite direction or other conditions, any vehicle proceeding upon the highway at a speed less than the normal speed of traffic moving in the same direction at that time, behind which five or more vehicles are formed in line, shall turn off the roadway at the nearest place designated as a turnout by signs erected by the authority having jurisdiction over the highway, or wherever sufficient area for a safe turnout exists, in order to permit the vehicles following it to proceed.